 Surplus funds are placed on short/medium-term deposits at floating rates.
-It is Group policy to deposit funds with banks or other financial institutions that offer the most competitive interest rate at time of issue.
-The requirement to achieve an acceptable yield is balanced against the need to minimise liquidity and counterparty risk.
+It is Group policy to invest with banks or other financial institutions that first of all offer what is perceived as the greatest security and, second, the most competitive interest rate.
+Managing counterparty risk is considered the priority.

-Short/medium-term borrowing arrangements are available at floating rates.
-The treasury functions may from time to time opt to manage a proportion of the interest costs by using derivative financial instruments like interest rate swaps.
-At this time, however, there are no such instruments (2009: none).
+Short/medium-term borrowing arrangements are generally entered into at floating rates.
+From time to time the Group may opt to manage a proportion of the interest costs by using derivative financial instruments like interest rate swaps.
+At this time, however, there are no such instruments (2010: none).